Blog

 Cut Costs

-Take a hard look at your budget – you’ll probably find at least a few unnecessary or redundant expenses among your recent credit card statements.
-For example, maybe you’re paying for SaaS tools you don’t really use or can consolidate.
 For those you do use, you could be paying for extra features that aren’t really relevant to your business – consider switching to a cheaper or even free plan.
 You may pay paying for extra users who don’t really need access to certain systems or tools.

 Next, maybe you don’t need that big office space right now?
 Working remotely could be as just as effective.
 Likewise, although it would be ideal to fly to meet your new client in person, you could always opt for a free video call that could facilitate the same deal.

-Lastly, consider if you need that additional full-time employee.
-Maybe you can leverage technology to scale processes or outsource work for specialized tasks.
-Using digital tools, you can drive automation giving people time back or eliminating manual tasks that would require hiring additional headcount to perform.
+Using digital tools, you can improve financial planning and drive automation, giving people time back or eliminating manual tasks that require hiring additional headcount.
 Hiring a contractor can provide more flexibility in controlling costs and obtaining subject matter expertise to accomplish various projects.

 Reassess Your Strategy